BardisRenos/AtosTest/README.md

 docker build -t spring-boot-application-docker.jar .
 ```

-Moreover, to run the container into a specific port this command is needed.
+Moreover, to run the container into a specific port, this commands is needed.

 ```
 docker run -p 9090:8081 spring-boot-application-docker.jar